zunc/SteinsOS/README.md

 # Introduction
-SteinsOS is a non-preemptive single-threaded kernel based on armv8.
+SteinsOS is an operating system featuring non-preemptive single-threaded kernel targeting on armv8.

 It is buggy and still in progress.
 My goal is to make it more stable.
 Adding more features is not my first priority now.